 By adopting the following principles, you can leverage your consumption model solution for maximum benefit.

-Understand what you are solving for.
+Understand what you're solving for

-Are you trying to move from a CAPEX model to an OPEX model?
+Are you trying to move from a CapEx model to an OpEx model?
 Are you hoping to align usage to revenues, by business units?
 Are you managing volatility or solving for scale?
 Your decision will differ in terms of what you are trying to achieve for your organization.
 Make sure you are clear on the objectives, and that you communicate with other interested parties in your organization so that you are all on the same page with your decision.

-De-couple the consumption and placement discussions.
+De-couple the consumption and placement discussions

 Consumption decisions should not impact how you architect your environment.
 The decision on the best way to financially consume a given solution should be based on overall business and financial decision-making criteria.
 Compare and contrast alternatives and make the right financial choice that is aligned with business objectives.
 There is a time and place for all of the options contemplated in this article.

-Recognize there is no free lunch.
+Recognize there is no free lunch

-That’s right: it doesn’t exist.
+That's right.
+It doesn't exist!
 If your objective is only to drive expenses as low as possible, utility-based consumption model solutions are not the breakout answer you are seeking.
 In fact, cash flows from financing private cloud will run at a similar level.
 Although you may not rake in the big bucks by choosing this option, you do get flexibility and more freedom.

 Use utility-based consumption model solutions as a financial strategy, not as a silver bullet to avoid fixing underlying issues.